MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ---
-description: Create a single component React dapp with local state using EIP-6963 for Multi Injected Provider Discovery.
+description: Create a single component React dapp with local state using EIP-6963.
 sidebar_position: 1
 ---